IDSIA/bayesRecon/README.md

 3)](https://img.shields.io/badge/license-LGPL%20(%3E=%203)-yellow.svg)](https://www.gnu.org/licences/lgpl-3.0)
 <!-- badges: end -->

-The package `bayesRecon` implements probabilistic reconciliation of hierarchical time series forecasts via conditioning.
+The package `bayesRecon` implements several methods for probabilistic reconciliation of hierarchical time series forecasts.

 The main functions are:

-- `reconc_gaussian`: implements analytic formulae for the reconciliation of Gaussian base forecasts;
+- `reconc_gaussian`: reconciliation via conditioning of multivariate Gaussian base forecasts; this is done analytically;
-- `reconc_BUIS`: a generic tool for the reconciliation of any probabilistic time series forecast via importance sampling; this is the recommended option for non-Gaussian base forecasts;
+- `reconc_BUIS`: reconciliation via conditioning of any probabilistic forecast via importance sampling; this is the recommended option for non-Gaussian base forecasts;
-- `reconc_MCMC`: a generic tool for the reconciliation of probabilistic count time series forecasts via Markov Chain Monte Carlo.
+- `reconc_MCMC`: reconciliation via conditioning of discrete probabilistic forecasts via Markov Chain Monte Carlo;
+- `reconc_MixCond`: reconciliation via conditioning of mixed hierarchies, where the upper forecasts are multivariate Gaussian and the bottom forecasts are discrete distributions;
+- `reconc_TDcond`: reconciliation via top-down conditioning of mixed hierarchies, where the upper forecasts are multivariate Gaussian and the bottom forecasts are discrete distributions.

 ## News

+:boom: \[2024-05-24\] Added `reconc_MixCond` and `reconc_TDcond`.

 :boom: \[2023-12-19\] Added the vignette “Properties of the reconciled distribution via conditioning”.